vmware-tanzu/tanzu-cli/hack/apt/README.md

 contain the two built packages.
 Please see the section on publishing the repository for more details.

+## Using fedora

+The package build scripts support building on a fedora machine.
+This can be done using `make apt-package APT_BUILDER_IMAGE=fedora`.

 ## Testing the installation of the Tanzu CLI locally

 We can install the Tanzu CLI using the newly built Debian repository locally on